DBeneva/just-cook-it/README.md

 ## Back End

-The application communicates with a REST API written in NodeJS and using Express.
-MongoDB and Mongoose take care of the data storage.
+The application communicates with a REST API written in NodeJS with Express.
+MongoDB and Mongoose take care of the data storage and manipulation.